q3769/conseq4j/README.md

 - Thread-safety

-conseq4j is thread-safe in that no data corruption happens due to concurrent modification.
-By definition, however, there is no such thing as sequence among tasks submitted concurrently by different threads.
-In case of multi-threading, it is entirely up to the JVM how the threads are scheduled, which does not provide a strong guarantee of order.
-Regardless of the sequence key, conseq4j will not manage execution order of tasks if they are submitted by different threads.
+The conseq4j implementation is thread-safe in that there is no data corruption due to concurrent modification.
+In the context of concurrency and sequencing, though, the thread-safety concern goes above and beyond, into that of meaningful execution order among multiple submitted tasks.
+Note that, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
+Such multi-thread submitted tasks will execute in whatever order as scheduled by the JVM, regardless of sequence keys.

 - Concurrency and Sequencing

-Tasks submitted to conseq4j by a single thread - or, each single thread, in a multi-threading scenario - will be managed to run concurrently if they have different sequence keys, and sequentially if they have the same sequence key.
-Therefore, client-side multithreading is not recommended when sequencing is imperative; instead, conseq4j should be used to provide multi-threading/concurrency, as well as sequencing.
+Tasks submitted to conseq4j by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j to run sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
+As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService